On closure operators related to maximal tricliques in tripartite hypergraphs: Closure operator for triconcepts

 \begin{problem} (list-closed-sets) Given a set system $(E, \F)$ with $\emptyset \in \F$ and a closure operator $\sigma: \F \to \F$ , list the elements of $\sigma(\F)=\{F\mid F \in \F: \sigma(F)=F \}$. \end{problem}

 It is questionable whether the weeding step can be efficiently incorporated into closure listing algorithm.
-Thus, in the worst case, i.e. for power tricontext $\K=(\{1\ldots n\}, \{1\ldots n\}, \{1\ldots n\}, \neq)$, the number of ticoncepts equals $3^n$.
-The number of switching generators is less but not polynomial and given in Theorem~\ref{thrm:numsw}
+Thus, in the worst case, i.e. for power tricontext $\K=(\{1\ldots k\}, \{1\ldots k\}, \{1\ldots k\}, \neq)$, the number of triconcepts equals $3^k$ \citep{Biedermann:1998}.
+The number of switching generators is greater than that of the concepts of $\K$ for $k>2$ and not polynomial as given in~Theorem~\ref{thrm:numsw}

-\begin{theorem} For a power tricontext $\K=(\{1\ldots n\}, \{1\ldots n\}, \{1\ldots n\}, \neq)$ the number of switching generators is $4^n-3^n$. \end{theorem}
+\begin{theorem} For a power tricontext $\K=(\{1\ldots k\}, \{1\ldots k\}, \{1\ldots k\}, \neq)$ the number of switching generators is $4^k-3^k$. \end{theorem}

-\Proof{ One can prove the theorem by direct calculation of the triple sum below
+\Proof{ One can prove the theorem by direct calculation of the triple sum below:

 }